launchbadge/sqlx/README.md

 }
 ```

-To assist with mapping the row into a domain type, two idioms may be used:
+To assist with mapping the row into a domain type, one of two idioms may be used:

 ```rust
 let mut stream = sqlx::query("SELECT * FROM users")